kylahp10/CS460Project/README.md

 # CS460 Project - Improve Ticket Purchasing System using A* Search Algorithm

+*STILL NEEDS A LOT OF WORK AND TESTING*

 How this algorithm would benefit these ticket systems:
 - Improve user experience
 - Optimize seat allocation